jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "I have come to 'Prices' to find work if I can," replied Ernest Clare.
 "I was a poor boy, Mr. Metzerott, and learned the trade of a carpenter, not from choice but necessity, and supported myself by it until I went to the Theological Seminary."

-"Where ye was educated free like myself, though not in the true faith," said Father McClosky."Ye see, Emperor, <p class="pagenum">Begin page 178</p> there's more charity among Christians than ye give &rsquo;em credit for."
+"Where ye was educated free like myself, though not in the true faith," said Father McClosky."Ye see, Emperor, <hr><p class="pagenum">Page 178</p> there's more charity among Christians than ye give &rsquo;em credit for."

 They'll educate priests to keep up their own system ot lies.
 Of course they will," replied Metzerott; "and much good it does, when one of &rsquo;em can't live by the trade they taught him.
 Though I beg your pardon, sir, if I am rude," he added apologetically.